Shopping Cart No items

 Call toll-free : 1-877-385-8998

-Before taking your prescribed medication read all the instructions that was provided by your pharmacist so you know how to use the inhaler.
+Before taking your prescribed medication read label and medication guide or instruction sheet that was provided by your pharmacist so you know how to use the inhaler.

+Administration of Ventolin HFA Inhaler dosage: Shake the HFA canister well for 5 seconds before use.
 Ventolin Inhaler is a quick-relief inhaler and should be used every four to six hours as needed.
+If you need to take more than one Albuterol dosage, wait at least 60 seconds before taking the second dose.
 To prevent asthma attacks during exercise or strenuous activity take two inhalations roughly 30 minutes before hard physical work or exercise.
+Prime the inhaler with 2 test sprays (away from the face) if it has not been used for more than 4 weeks, or after dropping.

 You should always carry this inhaler with you in case you require quick relief.
 This can be used with other inhalers provided you allow a minute between doses.
 Rinse your mouth with water after dosing to prevent mouth infection.

-This medication may contain medical and non medical ingredients that could cause an allergic reaction.
-Consult with your doctor about any known allergies before taking Ventolin Inhaler.
+Ventolin HFA Inhaler may contain medical and non medical ingredients that could cause an allergic reaction.
+Consult with your doctor about any known allergies before taking your Ventolin HFA Inhaler dosage.
 Speak with your doctor about any known medical conditions relating to heart problems, high blood pressure, seizure.
-Tell your doctor about any current medications or supplementation to avoid interactions with Ventolin Inhaler.
+Tell your doctor about any current medications or supplementation to avoid interactions with Ventolin HFA Inhaler.

-While taking Ventolin Inhaler you may feel dizzy, drowsy or experience blurred vision.
+While taking Ventolin HFA Inhaler or the Albuterol generic, you may feel dizzy, drowsy or experience blurred vision.
 Avoid driving a vehicle or operating heavy machinery until you feel it is safe.
 Alcohol and Cannabis can exasperate these side effects.
-Additionally you can speak with your doctor about acceptable limits for these substances while taking Ventolin Inhaler.
+Additionally you can speak with your doctor about acceptable limits for these substances while taking this medication.

 Q: What happens if I suddenly stop taking this medication?